microsoft/BotBuilder-Samples/experimental/language-generation/README.md

 ## Multi-lingual generation and language fallback policy

 Your bot might target more than one spoken/display language.
 To do this, you can manage separate instances of TemplateEngine, one per target language.
-See the multi-turn-prompt-with-language fallback [sample][25] for an example of how to add language fallback to your bot.
+See the [05.a.multi-turn-prompt-with-language-fallback sample][25] for an example of how to add language fallback to your bot.

 ## Grammar check and correction